MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -MailboxSubmissionAgentLogMaxFileSize
-!!!
-Exchange Server 2013

-The MailboxSubmissionAgentLogMaxFileSize parameter specifies the maximum size of each agent log file for the Mailbox Transport Submission service.
-When a log file reaches its maximum file size, a new log file is created.
-The default value is 10 MB.

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-The value of the MailboxSubmissionAgentLogMaxFileSize parameter must be less than or equal to the value of the MailboxSubmissionAgentLogMaxDirectorySize parameter.
-If you enter a value of unlimited, no size limit is imposed on the agent log files.

-!!!
-Exchange Server 2016

 The MailboxSubmissionAgentLogMaxFileSize parameter specifies the maximum size of each agent log file for the Mailbox Transport Submission service.
 When a log file reaches its maximum file size, a new log file is created.
 The default value is 10 MB.

 When you enter a value, qualify the value with one of the following units: